open5gs/open5gs/README.md

 ## License

-NextEPC source files are made avaiable under the terms of the GNU Affero General Public License (GNU AGPLv3).
+NextEPC source files are made available under the terms of the GNU Affero General Public License (GNU AGPLv3).
 See [this link](http://nextepc.org/docs/nextepc/4-license/) for details.